AyoubSaouidi/Devcamper_API/readme.md

 By default there's 3 roles 'user','publisher' and 'admin'.
 To be 'admin', you need to change the role manually via MongoDB-Atlas or Compass.

+## API Documentation

+Read more about the API features in this [Documentation](https://devcamper-learn.me).

 #

 - Version: 1.0.0